dandavison/delta/README.md

                                        "Solarized (light)", "base16-ocean.light"), Dark: ("Solarized, (dark)", "base16- eighties.dark", "base16-mocha.dark", "base16-ocean.dark").
     -w, --width <width>                The width (in characters) of the diff highlighting.
-By default, the highlighting extends to the last character on each line
+By default, the highlighting extends to the last character on each line.
 ```

 ## Installation